Occupational Therapy

 Hippotherapy

-Every week, the children take turns to go pony riding.
-This strengthens their posture, head control and is good for their balance.
-It also helps their coordination skills.
-The classes take place on Wednesday mornings and are given by volunteers from “Riding for the Disabled” operating at the Royal Selangor Polo Club.
+Horse/Pony riding strengthens posture, head control and is good for balance.
+It also helps with coordination skills. for the benefit of our children.
+The children do not currently attend hippotherapy but we hope to to re-establish our previous partnership with “Riding for the Disabled” operating at the Royal Selangor Polo Club.